TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   the error model is assumed to be a Poisson distribution.

 A Poisson distribution has a single parameter `lambda`, which represents the average rate with which events occur.
-The link function is `log(y)`. where `y` is the count response variable.
-The conditional mean being modeled is the average number of events per unit time (the conditional rate).
+The conditional mean being modeled in Poisson regression is the average number of events per unit time (the conditional rate).
 Since this is an average, it can take on non-integer fractional values, even though the response variable is restricted to integer values.
-This is similar to the case of logistic regression, where the response variable can only take on the two values `0` and `1`, but the conditional mean being modeled is the estimated proportion of `1`s, which can be any real number between zero and one.
+Similarly, this average rate is always assumed to be non-zero, even though counts for individual observations may be zero.
+This is similar to the case of logistic regression, where the response variable can only take on the two values `0` and `1`, but the conditional mean being modeled is the estimated proportion of `1`s, which can be any real number between zero and one, but not including either zero or one.
 The variance of a Poisson distribution with a rate of `lambda` is also `lambda`, so the residuals are not expected to be homoskedastic, but to follow a simple predictable monotonic relationship with the conditional mean:

 ```
 rm(list=ls())